TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 ------------------------------

 TYPO3 can now be accessed via a web browser.
-When accessing a new site for the first time, TYPO3 automatically redirect all request to `/typo3/index.php` to complete the installation process.
+When accessing a new site for the first time, TYPO3 automatically redirect all requests to `/typo3/index.php` to complete the installation process.

 .. tip::